 European 30/360

 The function will default to zero when omitted.
 It indicates that the days in the month are counted using the US 30-day method with a 360-day year.
 When we enter 1 as the basis, the function uses the actual number of days in the month and year.
-Whereas, when we enter 2, it will count the actual days in the month with a 360-day year, while 3 will assume a 365-day year.
-When we enter 4 as the basis, it is the same as 1 except that it uses the European 30-day method.

-How to use the COUPDAYBS Function in Excel?
+How to Use the COUPDAYBS Function in Excel?

 To understand the uses of the COUPDAYBS function, let’s consider a few examples: